-RANGMANG is an RGB controller based on the ATmega128 microcontroller, programmed using BASCOM.
+RANGMANG is an RGB controller based on the ATmega128 microcontroller, Programmed with serial communication.

 The following table introduces various LED strips and their specifications: